togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Let's start by writing down some basics tests.

-I like to think of testing as proceding through several phases with shifting sets of priorities.
+I like to think of testing as proceeding through several phases with shifting sets of priorities.

 ## Set up the basic testing flow